Susana465/ATI_enrichment_reflection/README.md

 # ATI_enrichment_reflection
 - This is a repository where I've shared some reflections on my time as an Enrichment student.

-- Please feel free to re-use this material and credit me through linking this repository.

 - Feel free to contact me (s1350728@ed.ac.uk) if you would like to discuss anything regarding the enrichment scheme.

 # Quarto: